nieve/prepush/README.md

 		$ prepush xunit191

 the first will use nunit (2.6.2) for running your tests.
-And insert the solution or assemblies paths.
+Insert the solution or assemblies paths.

 ## Contributing